 Do you see anything familiar in the picture above?

 These are the common mistakes made by households.

-Smoking materials are left near flammable items that can lead to easy starting of fire.
-Most commonly see is the use of extension cords with large appliances.
+Smoking materials are left near flammable items that can lead to easy starting of the fire.
+Most commonly seen is the use of extension cords with large appliances.

 For your own safety, do not overload electrical outlets – this is especially important for older building housing that might not have the best electrical systems.

 Make it as a routine to unplug hair dryers, curling irons, and hair-straighteners when they are not in use and never leave these items unattended in your room.

 Nowadays, it has become a trend to cover the lights with curtains or tapestries that would make the lights go dimmer.